rklawyerdaddy/hk/DEPLOY.md

 # Deployment Instructions for Contabo VPS

-This guide explains how to deploy your application to your Contabo VPS using Docker, Traefik, and a local PostgreSQL database.
+This guide explains how to deploy your application to your Contabo VPS using Docker, Nginx, and a local PostgreSQL database.

 ## Prerequisites

-1.  **Access to your VPS**: You should have the IP address and root password (or SSH key).
+1.  **Access to your VPS**: You should have the IP address (`209.145.56.53`) and root password (or SSH key).
 2.  **Docker & Docker Compose**: Installed on your VPS.

 ## Step 1: Install Docker on VPS (if not installed)